-FIrst Nations House is your gateway to the Aboriginal community on campus.
-Join us for Indigenous Education Week each year, or connect with an Aboriginal student group.
+FIrst Nations House is your gateway to the Indigenous community on campus.
+Join us for Indigenous Education Week each year, or connect with an Indigenous student group.

 Indigenous Education Week

 Indigenous Education Week is an annual week-long series of events that highlights the contributions Indigenous knowledge has made to education.
 It’s a chance for students, staff, faculty and the community to participate in and learn about diverse Indigenous cultures, both local and global.

 Events include roundtable discussions, craft workshops, film screenings, teachings and cultural exchange.